 - Gstaad is quite low, so it's not one of the most snow-sure ski resorts

-- We found the service a little slow at times
+- Restaurant service can be a little slow at busy times

 Best time to go